CoherentLabs/GameUIComponents/docs/README.md

 # Getting Started

 The documentation is built using [Hugo - a framework for building websites](https://gohugo.io/).
-You need to install it globally in order to be able to use it.
-The installation steps vary depending on the operating system on which it will be used.
-For Windows you can [download](https://github.com/gohugoio/hugo/releases) the non-extended version.
-Extract the files and add the containing folder to the user PATH variable.
-Refer to the [documentation](https://gohugo.io/getting-started/installing/) for more information.

-You need to install hugo with a version higher than 0.80.
-The documentation is tested with version 0.92.
+Refer to the [documentation](https://gohugo.io/getting-started) for more information.

 Before you start the hugo server you need to fetch the theme.
 Run: